Luminate tracks music consumption activity.

 Our model is upheld industry-wide as a standard metric of music performance.

 Read on to learn more about our methodology and how we apply it within CONNECT.
+For specific questions, refer to Methodology FAQs.

-CONNECT aggregates and visualizes data related to music consumption: all the different ways people listen to music.
+CONNECT aggregates data related to music consumption: all the different ways people listen to music.
 We track consumption activity within four main categories, called Activity Types: Streams, Product Sales, Song Sales and Airplay.

 These activities combined represent the vast majority of worldwide music listenership.